ChristopherHolder/Nim/README.md

 # Nim

-Project Nim seeks to deploy a state channel infrastructure for the communication with the Ethereum Blockchain and Android Clients.
+Project Nim seeks to deploy a state channel infrastructure for the communication with the Ethereum Blockchain.
 Interested ? go to www.projectnim.org

 # Phase 1: Python prototyping